 UNIVERSITY OF LODZ FOR ANIMALS IN NEED

 At the University of Lodz we have been running the „Psia Kość!
 [Dog’s Bone] campaign for ten years.
-This is the annual November collection of gifts for the Lodz animal shelter.
+This is the annual November donation collection for the Animal Shelter in Lodz.

-In several dozen of the University of Lodz points, including:
+In several dozen of the University of Lodz locations, including:

 we place marked boxes for gifts.
-You can put into them everything that pets from the animal shelter need, i.e., food (especially specialist pet food), as well as blankets and towels.
+You can put there everything that pets from the animal shelter need, i.e., pet food (especially specialist pet food), as well as blankets and towels.
 Accessories are also useful – metal bowls or leashes (not automatic ones).

 Throughout 10 editions of the „Psia Kość” campaign, we have managed to collect over 4.1 tons, as well as blankets, medicines, toys and accessories needed by the dogs and cats.

-In June 2019, a special edition of the campaign took place, aimed at educating and raising awareness of the adoption of homeless animals, debunking myths about it, and presenting various possibilities of help.
-As part of it, we organized a meeting with representatives of the Animal Shelter in Lodz, the Bulldog crew and the Kocia Mama Foundation, and our student, who specialises in dog therapy, talked about the impact of dogs on reducing stress in humans.
+In June 2019, a special edition of the campaign took place, aimed at educating and raising awareness of the adoption of homeless animals, dispelling myths about it and presenting various forms of assistance.
+As part of it, we organised a meeting with representatives of the Animal Shelter in Lodz, the Załoga Bulldoga and the Kocia Mama Foundations.
+Additionally, our student, who specialises in dog therapy, talked about the impact of dogs on reducing stress in humans.

 ANY HELP MATTERS

 Another thing is that some of the animals staying in the shelter have just been at home and perhaps they were fed with delicacies there, so it is difficult for them to switch to low-quality food.
 And the last thing, but probably the most important one – good food is health, it's nutritional value, but also energy value, it is vitamins and minerals.
 That's why it's so important for pets to eat good, nutritious food with high meat content.
 For this reason, when giving gifts to our dogs and cats, one should follow the principle: it's not the quantity that counts but quality.
 It is better to give less food, but let it be good, than to give a lot of food, but of poor quality.
 In November 2021, there were about 260 dogs and 70 cats in the shelter.
 With such a number of animals, the daily food requirement is about ...
 200 kg!
 Therefore, any help matters.
-Animals staying in the shelter in Lodz are lucky that many private people, schools and institutions remember about them and support the shelter regularly, for example by providing food, especially in winter.
-This is also the case with the community of the University of Lodz, for which we are very grateful and thankful.
+Animals staying in the shelter in Lodz are lucky that many private people, schools and institutions (including the Universty of Lodz community) remember about them and support the shelter regularly, for example by providing food, especially in winter.
 Good quality maintenance pet food and textiles (blankets, towels, sheets) – apart from adopting a pet, constitute a very important help.

-sums up director Olesińska and suggests how to help in the time of a pandemic:
+– sums up Marta Olesińska and suggests how to help in the time of a pandemic:

-Every day the shelter receives many inquiries – how to support the animals staying in it.
-We always answer: a new home, good quality food and blankets.
+Every day the shelter receives many inquiries – how to support the animals staying here.
+We always answer: a new home, good quality pet food and blankets.
 In this order.

-We are glad that the community of the University of Lodz can, thanks to the Psia kość! campaign, make a contribution to helping homeless animals.
+We are glad that the community of the University of Lodz can, thanks to the Psia kość! campaign, contribute to helping homeless animals.
 We know how important this support is and we will certainly continue our initiative.
 We join the thanks from director Marta Olesińska:

 Thank you very much for yet another edition of the Psia kość! campaign.
 We would also like to thank everyone who took part in the campaign and this way supported the animals from the shelter.
 Such help is very important and necessary.
 On behalf of myself and all the animals from the Animal Shelter in Lodz, I would like to thank you once again.